docker/extensions-sdk/docs/dev/api/docker.md

 ]);
 ```

-The result will contain both the standard output and the standard error of the executed command:
+The result contains both the standard output and the standard error of the executed command:

 ```
 {